-Idea #501 – Visiting the archeological site of Tatev in Armenia
+Idea #501 – Visiting the Monastry of Tatev in Armenia

 The monastery of Tatev is situated in the region of Goris, in 316 km from Yerevan, in the southeast of Armenia, in the marz of Syunik.
 The monastery was built between the Xth and the XIIIth centuries, in the location of an antique sanctuary.
 From 1390 to 1453, a recognized university takes a seat there; great and famous learned theologians, as Grégoire de Tatev, are welcomed there.